Azure-Samples/openhack-production/api/README.md

 - Install [Postman](https://www.getpostman.com/)
 - Install [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

+### Setup Database

+[Create a Cosmos DB instance](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-manage-database-account) in Azure using the SQL API or use the [CosmosDB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator)

+Update the `appsettings.Development.json` file with your Cosmos DB Uri and Primary Key in the `ServiceEndpoint` & `AuthKey` settings respectively.
+This database will initially be empty.
+If you try out the API with Postman (see below), the collection and sample documents will be created for you automatically.
+Otherwise it's structure will be created when you create your first list through the frontend.

 ### Run the ASP.Net Core Web API backend

 Copy the contents of the `appsettings.sample.json` into the `appsettings.Development.json` file: